Astronomy Seminar 5

 A: Yeah, it has to be bigger but it depends on the sensitivity of your measuring apparatus.
 If something is moving away from you and velocity is at the rate of miles per second or kilometres per second it’s easy enough to measure.

 A: A few miles per second, you can easily measure it.
 I am just describing the idea of measuring the speed with which something is moving along your line of sight based on this idea of the shift of the spectral lines of the light, because the whole expanding universe idea depends on this.
 Apart from this there is no basis for the idea of the expanding universe, so I’ll explain why that is.

-So given this basic idea, some people began to observe different galaxies and they said, “Well, it seems that the further away a galaxy is, based on our method of measuring distances, the greater the degree of red shift in the light from that galaxy.
+So given this basic idea, some people began to observe different galaxies and they said, “Well, it seems that the further away a galaxy is, based on our method of measuring distances, the greater the degree of redshift in the light from that galaxy.
 There’s a fellow named Huddle who originally came up with this idea.
-In 1930’s he measured distances and red shifts of many galaxies and he said, “Well we see this proportionality that the further away the galaxy is the greater the red shift.”
+In the 1930s he measured distances and redshifts of many galaxies and he said, “Well, we see this proportionality that the further away the galaxy is, the greater the redshift.”
 So then he said, “Aha, the universe has expanded and it’s expanding in this manner of an explosion.”
 This was his conclusion.
 So this was a revolutionary idea because until then nobody had thought of such a concept.
 Yeah?